 When you create or update a content item and save it, a new version is created.
-The content item's revision history can viewed in the content editing window, viewed by toggling the history icon on or off as shown in the image below.
+The content item's revision history can viewed in the content form and is displayed by clicking the history icon as shown in the image below.

 The content revision history is displayed, together with the user that made the change and the date and time that the content was updated.